 INTRODUCTION:

-Genetic engineering (GE), genetic modification, and genetic manipulation holds immense scientific importance as it allows for the direct manipulation of an organism's genome to achieve desirable traits.
-Transgenic or genetically engineered organisms (GMO) are the outcomes of such gene transfers (Shah et al., 2014).
+Genetic engineering (GE), genetic modification, and genetic manipulation hold immense scientific importance as they allow for the direct manipulation of an organism's genome to achieve desirable traits.
+Transgenic or genetically engineered organisms (GMOs) are the outcomes of such gene transfers (Shah et al., 2014).
 This technology has revolutionized various fields, including agriculture, medicine, and biotechnology.
 Plant genetic engineering is thus a method in which a foreign donor gene is inserted into the genome of a host crop and is governed by specific gene regulatory sequences (Alemu, 2020).
-Genetic engineering can be used introduce new genes from one species into completely unrelated species, allowing the latter species to express the trait encoded by genes from the former species.
+Genetic engineering can be used to introduce new genes from one species into completely unrelated species, allowing the latter species to express the trait encoded by genes from the former species.
 Multiple approaches exist for genetically modifying plants and pests.
-GE can also be used to eliminating hazardous environmental substances using a variety of approaches.
+GE can also be used to eliminate hazardous environmental substances using a variety of approaches.
 Genetic engineering is most commonly used in agriculture to produce genetically modified foods (GMF).
 Appropriate tools and processes are required to realize the potential benefits of GE (Bisht et al., 2019).
 Artificial selection or hybridization were the only strategies accessible at the start.
-The focus moved to transgenesis after it became possible to create genetically engineered Drosophila via insertion of exogenous genes into the nuclear genome.
-After discovery of RNAi, the prospect of using this approach to control pests was considered (Alemu, 2017).
+The focus moved to transgenesis after it became possible to create genetically engineered Drosophila via the insertion of exogenous genes into the nuclear genome.
+After the discovery of RNAi, the prospect of using this approach to control pests was considered (Alemu, 2017).
 Plants that are amenable to genetic manipulation have become the focus of new breeding strategies (Dodiya et al., 2023).
 Genome editing has evolved as a unique breeding technique that permits changing the genomes of plants, animals, microbes, and even humans.
 A variety of editing techniques, from CRISPR-Cas9 to endonucleases, are helpful in various facets of plant development, growth, and stress mitigation.
 (Nikolay et al., 2019).
 GE has been subject to several regulations.
 In industrialized countries, acceptability and awareness of GE are significantly higher than in developing countries.
 A new kind of safe, self-limiting, and scalable control mechanism for a single species' genetic population has been developed by researchers using CRISPR technology.
 This method could be used to combat a number of diseases and insect pests (Ahmad et al., 2019).
 Target species can be managed and even eliminated in the field with this tactic.
 More than any other discipline, GE promotes long-term development and food security through plant preservation.
 However, proper stewardship procedures and biosafety regulatory frameworks must be successfully put in place if the enormous promise of GE is to be completely realized.

 Genetic Engineering and Agriculture: